Harmonised competitiveness indicators

 The weights incorporate information on both exports and imports.
 Import weights are the simple shares of each partner country in the total imports.
 Exports are double-weighted in order to account for “third-market effects”, i.e. to capture the competition faced in foreign markets from both domestic producers and exporters from third countries.
 The final overall weights of each partner country are obtained as the weighted average of the export and import weights.

-The HCIs based on the consumer price indices, producer price indices, GDP deflators, and on unit labour costs are calculated against four groups of trading partners:
+The HCIs of a euro area country based on consumer price indices, producer price indices, GDP deflators, and on unit labour costs are calculated against three groups of trading partners:

 - vis-à-vis the other 19 euro area countries;

-- vis-à-vis the other 19 euro area countries and the group of 12 trading partners, Australia, Canada, Denmark, Hong Kong, Japan, Norway, Singapore, South Korea, Sweden, the United Kingdom, Switzerland and the United States;
+- vis-à-vis the other 19 euro area countries and the group of 12 trading partners which comprises Australia, Canada, Denmark, Hong Kong, Japan, Norway, Singapore, South Korea, Sweden, the United Kingdom, Switzerland and the United States;

 - vis-à-vis the other 19 euro area countries and the group of 18 trading partners, which comprises the group of 12 plus Bulgaria, China, Czech Republic, Hungary, Poland and Romania;

-The HCIs based on consumer prices are additionally calculated:
+The HCIs based on consumer prices and GDP deflators are additionally calculated:

-- vis-à-vis the other 19 euro area countries and the group of 38 trading partners, which comprises the group of 19 plus Algeria, Argentina, Brazil, Chile, Iceland, India, Indonesia, Israel, Malaysia, Mexico, Morocco, New Zealand, the Philippines, Russia, South Africa, Taiwan, Thailand, Turkey and Venezuela.
+- vis-à-vis the other 19 euro area countries and the group of 41 trading partners, which comprises the group of 18 plus Algeria, Argentina, Brazil, Chile, Colombia, Iceland, India, Indonesia, Israel, Malaysia, Mexico, Morocco, New Zealand, Peru, the Philippines, Russia, Saudi Arabia, South Africa, Taiwan, Thailand, Turkey, Ukraine and the United Arab Emirates.

 - consumer price indices: for European countries, the all-items Harmonised Index of Consumer Prices as published by Eurostat is used; for the other trading partners, all-item national consumer price indices are used;